mgechev/blog.mgechev.com/content/post/2018-03-11-machine-learning-bundling-webpack-javascript-markov-chain.md

 The object above has three keys - one for each node of the graph.
 Each of the keys has an associated array which lists the neighbors of the current node.

-Often we have a numeric value associated with the edge between two nodes.
+Often we have a numeric value associated with an edge between two nodes.
 For example, if we have a Google Analytics report, we can represent the pages as nodes and the transitions between them as edges.
 The numeric values from the report which represent the number of visits from page `A` to page `B`, we can associate with the edges and call them **weights**.
 A graph which has weights associated with its edges we are going to call a **weighted graph**.
 Here's the data structure we can use for representing the Google Analytics report in our program:

 ```ts
 const graph = {